 Barley Risotto with Italian Sausage and Peppers is just the kind of warming meal I want on a cold winter night.
-Creamy, nutty barley topped with that classic combo of Italian sausage and peppers, it’s warming, hearty and filling.
-Just the kind of curl-up-in-front-of-the-fire-with-a-bowl meal that I crave when the temperature drops!
+Creamy, nutty pearl barley and mushrooms topped with that classic combo of Italian sausage and peppers -true comfort food at it’s best!

 So what is barley and how do you cook it?